Dyspraxia/DCD

 D. Motor skill deficits are not better explained by other medical conditions.

-Reprinted with permission from the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, (Copyright 2013).
+Based on the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, (Copyright 2013).
 American Psychiatric Association.

 Diagnostic Requirements